Can enemies become friends?

-Eunice Yang wants just two things in life: to win The Contest and to beat Thad Warfield.
+Eunice Yang wants two things in life: to win The Contest and to beat Thad Warfield.

 But this year, The Contest’s hundredth anniversary, the rules change.
 Now, students have to compete in teams of two.
 Eunice’s worst nightmare comes true.
 She’s partnered with—Thad.

+Together, Eunice and Thad careen through a year filled with cutthroat competitions, vicious squabbles, and visits to the principal’s office.
 It’s a close race to the very end, when Eunice discovers that being a contender takes more than just brawn and brains—it takes heart—and there are some things more important than winning.

 What a sweet and uplifting story about learning to understand your enemies.
 I recommend this for teachers in 3rd through 5th grade classrooms as a way to open up discussions on friendship and compassion.
 A pitch perfect and timely tale that is certainly about bullying, but also gives young readers a deeper message about the way we all feel like outsiders.

 — Sandra Evans, author of This is Not a Werewolf Story and high school teacher

 THE CONTENDERS by Peg Cheng is the kind of story I sift through libraries to find.
 Cheng’s portrayal of girls, people of color, single-parent and lower-income families, recluse introverts, and the kids who act out in class are positive and fair-minded–encouraging young readers to really get to know others and to look beyond the perceptible, seemingly insurmountable, differences between themselves and those around them.
 Peg Cheng is a talented storyteller who seems to have taken it upon herself to provide the kind of book we need to grow the next generation to be open-minded and to cultivate strong women.